+44 (0)131 650 3670

 After finishing my MA, I was co-director of a DFG-funded research project on the manuscript tradition of Wolfram von Eschenbach’s Parzival at the University of Erlangen for five years; my PhD was a result of my research within this project.
 In 1998 I moved to Britain and held various part-time teaching and research assistant posts at the University of Manchester and the University of Edinburgh before being appointed to the post I currently hold.

-I would be happy to discuss supervision of the following topics: theory and practice of scholarly editing, medieval literature, reception of the Middle Ages.
+I would be happy to discuss supervision of the following topics: theory and practice of scholarly editing, medieval German literature, reception of the Middle Ages in modern Germany.

 This article was published on Oct 30, 2012